openstack/ironic/doc/source/admin/cleaning.rst

 Cleaning steps used for automated cleaning are ordered from higher to lower priority, where a larger integer is a higher priority.
-In case of a conflict between priorities across drivers, the following resolution order is used:
+In case of a conflict between priorities across interfaces, the following resolution order is used:
 Power, Management, Deploy, and RAID interfaces.

 You can skip a cleaning step by setting the priority for that cleaning step